http://WhatisTaxed.com: Data-mining the Tax Code

 Search Options

-- HTML version (a repaired copy of the broken original from the GPO, the most accurate, search it on your computer).
+TEXT/HTML version (a repaired copy of the broken original from the GPO, the most accurate, search it on your computer).

-- PDF version (easy to search, compiled into one file).
+PDF version (easy to search, compiled into one file).

-- GPO Don't download anything, search at the eCFR (most user-friendly on-line search available from US Government source).
+GPO eCFR Don't download anything.
+Instead, search the eCFR (the most user-friendly, online search tool available from US Government source).

-- or Compile your own copy of 26-CFR (we'll tell you how to make a complete copy of all sections from the GPO ... no fun, but possible).
+Or Compile your own copy of 26-CFR (we'll tell you how to make a complete copy of all sections from the GPO, something even they didn't bother to do until late 2004 [2005]...
+Not fun, but possible).

 See How to Search

-Not sure what this is all about?
+Not sure what this website is about?

 See a plain and simple diagram...